GlJS/ACES/README.md

 pip install -r requirements.txt
 ```
 ## Usage
-First, train a model running `python3 training/train.py`.
-Then you can import ACES by:
+The candidates can be a list, the references can be a list or a list of lists.
 ```
-from transformers import pipeline from aces import ACES, get_aces_score cands = ["Young woman talking with crickling noise"] refs = ["Paper crackling with female speaking lightly in the background"] pipe = pipeline("token-classification", model="output/roberta-large", aggregation_strategy="average", pipeline_class=ACES, device=0) scores = get_aces_score(cands, refs, average=False, pipe=pipe)
-print(scores)
+from aces import get_aces_score candidates = ["a bunch of birds are singing"] references = ["birds are chirping and singing loudly in the forest"] score = get_aces_score(candidates, references, average=True)
 ```

 ## Evaluation
+All the code that is used to evaluate different models for the research paper can be found in the `evaluation` folder.
+Particularly,
-Model evaluation can be found in `evaluation/eval.py`, and information about the FENSE experiment can be found in `evaluation/fense-experiment/main.py`.
+the model evaluation can be found in `evaluation/eval.py`, and information about the FENSE experiment can be found in `evaluation/fense_experiment/main.py`.